The Most Common Reasons a Life Insurance Claim Gets Denied

 Policy Lapse, Non-Payment & the Contestability Period

 Lapsed policies are another leading cause of denial.
-If you miss premium payments and your policy lapses, your coverage simply ends.
-Insurers will deny any claim where the policy was not active at the time of death — no exceptions.
+If you miss premium payments and your policy lapses past the grace period, your coverage simply ends.
+Insurers will deny any claim where the policy was not active at the time of death, with no exceptions.

-Equally important is the contestability period, which is typically the first two years after a policy is issued.
+Equally important is the contestability period, which is still two years in 2026 across all 50 states.
 During this window, the insurance company has the legal right to thoroughly investigate any death claim and review your application for inaccuracies.
-If the insured passes away during this period, the claim is not automatically paid — the insurer can and will scrutinize every detail.
+If the insured passes away during this period, the claim is not automatically paid.
+The insurer can and will scrutinize every detail, including pulling medical records, prescription histories, and employment records.
 Learn more about how life insurance payouts work and what beneficiaries should expect during this process.

 Other "Policy Not in Force" Scenarios